 Frank Dendas is Country Manager & Commercial Director Health Systems at Philips Belgium & Luxembourg.
-On September 5th he will share his views on the digital transformation of healthcare at the 5th Conference on Digital Health in Antwerp (Belgium).
+In this interview he shares his views on the digital transformation of healthcare at the occasion of an event on the topic.

-In its recent Future Health Index report 2019 (FHI, PDF downloads), Philips reminded that, based upon the three previous editions of the study, it is hard for countries with a developed healthcare system to change, simply because of the legacy.
+In its recent Future Health Index report 2019, Philips reminded that, based upon the three previous editions of the study, it is hard for countries with a developed healthcare system to change, simply because of the legacy.

 What about the healthcare system and future health in Belgium?
 We asked Frank Dendas about his views with a focus on his keynote at the event, entitled ‘The hospital without patients’ and elaborating on some of the key findings of the Future Health Index 2019 with the transformation of healthcare in the country in mind.

 The point of care has shifted towards the patient – healthcare as a service

 Let’s start with the topic of your presentation at the event.
 Can we see the notion of the ‘hospital without patients’ you will talk about in the context of a more ‘distributed’ view whereby hospitals are transforming as outpatient services, ambulant care become more important and care shifts closer to the so-called connected patient with, for instance, telemedicine and home care?